MoPatel30/Python-BTC-Halving-Twitter-Bot/README.md

 This tweeting bot tweets the price of bitcoin compared to it's price right before the 3rd halving on May 11th, 2020.

-This bot uses the CoinMarketCap (CMC) API to retrieve the current BTC price This bot gains it's functionality due to the Twitter API, which can be done by applying for a twitter developers account
+This bot uses the CoinMarketCap (CMC) API to retrieve the current BTC price.

+This bot gains it's functionality due to the Twitter API, which can be done by applying for a twitter developers account

-This Bot was automated using the free cloud service Heroku.
+Bot automation was done using the free cloud service Heroku.
 Heroku was also used to help secure my API keys by using there hide config var feature.

-Bot tweets once a day, typically at 8pm central time. (**This is subject to change**)
+The twitter bot tweets once a day, typically at 8pm central time. (**This is subject to change**)

 Tweet Example: